zephyrproject-rtos/zephyr/doc/contribute/bin_blobs.rst

   provided by Zephyr (or an RTOS in general), an implementation of an OS abstraction layer (aka porting layer) can be provided alongside the library.
-  The implementation of this OS abstraction layer must be in source code form, released under an OSI approved license and documented using Doxygen
+  The implementation of this OS abstraction layer must be in source code form, released under an OSI approved license and documented using Doxygen.

 Toolchain requirements
 ======================